FrBernad/SIA/TP5/README.md

 - [Nicolás Rampoldi](https://github.com/NicolasRampoldi)
 - [Joaquín Legammare](https://github.com/JoacoLega)

-# UNSUPERVISED LEARNING
+# AUTOENCODERS NETWORKS

-This project aims to solve different problems using a variety unsupervised machine learning algorithms.
+This project aims to solve different problems using a variety of autoencoders.
 It makes use of:
-- Kohonen Networks
+- Linear Auto Enconder
-- Oja Rule
+- Denoising Autoencoder
-- Hopfield Networks
+- Variational Autoencoders

 # Requirements